eitanturok/useful-work/README.md

 ## Contributing

-Contributions welcome!
 This is an experimental implementation of cutting-edge research.
-Feel free to open issues or submit PRs.
+I will not be accepting contributions as this is a standalone implementation.

 ## License